workfloworchestrator/orchestrator-core/docs/workshops/advanced/docker-installation.md

 Docker Compose version v2.17.2
 ```

+!!! tip

     If this command does not work and produce a similar output, follow [the official Docker guide on installing the Docker Compose v2 plugin](https://docs.docker.com/compose/install/linux/).

 ### Step 2 - Start environment